 Although the fracture hadn’t displaced (moved) far, it had rotated so that the top of the tibia, the tibial plateau, was now very steep.
 Some have suggested this could predispose to cruciate ligament disease later in life.

-Ralph was pretty tough for a toy dog, but nevertheless, he was completely carrying the leg.
-So we reduced the fracture and fixed it two pins and a tension wire.
+Ralph was pretty tough for a toy dog, but he was completely carrying the leg.
+So we reduced the fracture and fixed it with two pins and a tension wire.
 Care was taken to avoid injury to the patella tendon.
-To give a sense of scale, the tension wire is only 0.8mm thick.
+The tension wire is only 0.8mm thick to give a sense of scale.

 20th December 2015